 Social Media Listening Vs. Social Media Monitoring

-Okay, now that you understand what social media monitoring is, another strategy that often gets mixed up with social media monitoring is social media listening.
+Okay, now that we’ve explained what social media monitoring is, another strategy that often gets mixed up with social media monitoring is social media listening.

 We know, we know, they sound alike, BUT there are differences between the two.

-Social media listening refers to when you listen and analyze conversations that concern your whole industry, not just the ones that are focused on your brand.
-Social media listening helps marketers (like you) analyze conversations and trends that can help you plan future marketing campaigns and decisions.
+Social media listening refers to when you listen and analyze conversations that concern your whole industry, not just those focused on your brand.
+Social media listening helps marketers analyze conversations and trends to help plan future marketing campaigns and decisions.

 Social media monitoring encompasses aspects of the past and present.
 Monitoring allows you to respond accordingly but also lets you see everything that has already been said.
-Monitoring has a focus on gathering data and details.
+Monitoring has a focus on gathering details and data.

 While on the other hand, social media listening is about the future.
-Social media listening is a lot more active and strategic in a sense.
-Listening helps inform future decisions with projections that you make off of the data and information you’ve gathered.
+Social media listening is more active and strategic in a sense.
+Listening helps inform future decisions with projections that you make from the data and information you’ve gathered.

-Is there anything else I should know about Social Media Listening before we move on?
+Is there anything else to know about Social Media Listening before we move on?

-Well, if you’re really interested in it, we can cover a little more!
-Social media listening is essential when it comes to providing you insights into your industry and brand.
-Social listening can help you draw key insights on your brand’s health and perception, and it can also help in other fields such as lead generation and link building as well.
+Let’s dive a bit deeper here!
+Social media listening is essential for providing insights into your industry and brand.
+Social listening can help you draw key insights into your brand’s health and perception, and it can also help in other fields such as lead generation and link building as well.

 It would be useless to try and effectively use social media monitoring without social listening (like making a sandwich without the bread).
-They need each other to be the most effective.
+To be effective, they need each other.

 Some of our favourite social media listening tips are: